Newborn and Infant Intracranial Hemorrhage or Subarachnoid Hemorrhage Injury Lawyers

 When to Consult with an Experienced Birth Injury Attorney

-With birth injuries stemming from intracranial hemorrhage, the best course of action is to consult with skilled attorneys like those at McEldrew Young Purtell as soon as possible.
+With birth injuries stemming from intracranial hemorrhage, the best course of action is to consult with skilled Philadelphia Birth Injury Attorneys like those at McEldrew Young Purtell Merritt as soon as possible.
 Although filing suit may seem like a secondary concern when dealing with an infant’s health, both New Jersey and Pennsylvania law state that birth injury cases must be filed within two years from the date of injury — other states set their statutes of limitations as short as one year for such cases.